Outcomes of engagement

 The park is a unique site which is highly valued for its environmental, social, and scenic qualities by local residents, day visitors and tourists.
 It offers a diverse range of active and passive recreation and community activities.

-We have been working closely with key internal and external stakeholders, and Scotland Island Residents Association (SIRA), to prepare a draft landscape improvements plan that considers all issues and recommendations raised.
+We worked closely with key internal and external stakeholders, and Scotland Island Residents Association (SIRA), to prepare draft plans that considered all the issues and recommendations raised.

-Our aim is to enhance the park’s function and amenity whilst maintaining the open space landscape character by:
+Our aim was to enhance the park’s function and amenity whilst maintaining the open space landscape character by:

 • improving the amenity and management of existing facilities